To download a CSV file from Fidelity for import into your TaxACT return, follow these steps:

 - Go to the Fidelity website

 - Click the Log In link to log into your account

-- Click the Accounts & Trade tab from the main navigation
+- Click the Accounts & Trade tab

 - From the Tax Information screen, if you have short-term realized gains/losses, click the Details link next to Net Short-Term to view short-term transactions.
 From the following short-term realized gain/loss screen, click the Download link to generate a short-term CSV file.
 Save the .CSV file to a location on your computer.